KardiaIO/kardia-web/README.md

 ### 3Scale
 [3Scale](http://www.3scale.net/) is used for third-party API management and authentication.
 It keeps track of user usage and authenticates users before allowing them access to our API.

-### Require 3scale and link your account to the node.js server.
+3scale is added by requiring 3scale and linking our account to the server.
 ```javascript
 var threeScale = require('3scale').Client;